rakrup/Kyverno-exploration/README.md

 ## Potential value for companies adopting Kyverno/Nirmata
 1. Implement best practices for Kubernetes configurations
 2. Consistent approach to perform security audits for multi-cluster and multi-cloud
-3. Interoperability with existing open source tooling used within the firm
-a.
-Crossplane, Open Cost &lt;any other CNCF projects used&gt;
+3. Interoperability with existing open source tooling - Crossplane, Open Cost any other CNCF projects;
 4. Teams using OPA can either continue to leverage existing knowledge base or move to Kyverno or continue with co-existence of both tools & its [possible integration](https://kyverno.io/blog/2023/05/30/kyverno-1.10-released/#extensibility-via-external-service-calls)

 ### OPA vs Kyverno